oapi-codegen/oapi-codegen/README.md

 - `patternProperties` isn't yet supported and will exit with an error.
 This too should be possible to implement.

+- Parameter handling is primitive right now, complex types are not yet supported.
+ OpenAPI 3 allows for very complex parameter definitions, and it will be useful to support this for at least query args in the future.

 ## Making changes to code generation